NVIDIA/apex/README.md

 See the [Docker example folder](https://github.com/NVIDIA/apex/tree/master/examples/docker) for details.

+## On ROCm:
+* Python 3.6
+* Pytorch 1.5 or newer, The HIPExtensions require 1.5 or newer.
+* We recommend follow the instructions from [ROCm-Pytorch](https://github.com/ROCmSoftwarePlatform/pytorch) to install pytorch on ROCm.

 # Quick Start

 ### Rocm
 Apex on ROCm supports both python only build and extension build.

-Pre-requisites:
-* Pytorch installed on ROCm.

 Note: Pytorch version recommended is >=1.5 for extension build.

-### To install using python only build use the following:
+### To install using python only build use the following command in apex folder:
 ```
 python3.6 setup.py install
 ```